 Cost As an Independent Variable (CAIV) is an acquisition philosophy that emphasizes keeping system Life-Cycle Cost (LCC) within an established range by trading the other system acquisition variables of performance or schedule.

 CAIV is a strategy that entails setting cost objectives when defining operational requirements and managing the achievement of these objectives.
-Cost objectives must balance mission needs with projected out-year resources, taking into account existing technology, maturation of new technologies and anticipated process improvements in both DoD and industry.
+Cost objectives must balance mission needs with projected out-year resources, taking into account existing technology, maturation of new technologies, and anticipated process improvements in both DoD and industry.
 As system performance and cost objectives are decided (on the basis of cost-performance trade-offs), the requirements and acquisition processes will make cost more of a constraint, and less of a variable, while nonetheless obtaining the needed military capability of the system.
-Although much discussion of CAIV is centered on new systems, there is always opportunity for cost reduction.
+Although much discussion of CAIV is centered on new systems, there is always an opportunity for cost reduction.
 CAIV principles are applicable throughout a system’s life cycle.

 The key tenets of CAIV are:

 - Requirements are stated in terms of capabilities and may be exchanged, substituted, or adjusted for the sake of another.

 - Capabilities should be established at the system level and not at lower levels.

 - Early and continuous customer/warfighter participation in setting and adjusting program goals throughout the program is imperative.

 - Trade space (i.e., cost gradient with respect to performance) around the cost objective is encouraged.

 - Realistic but aggressive cost objectives are set early and updated for each phase of an acquisition program.

 A CAIV plan should address the following elements: